D'Arros Island: Administration

 The island belongs to Outer Islands District.

 Being an island with a small population, there are not any government buildings or services.
 For many services, people have to go to Victoria, which is a difficult task.

 Demographics

-The island has a population of 42.
-There are several buildings on the island, with one large house used by guests, who rented the island, and a number of smaller, permanently occupied houses for the staff.
+The island has a permanent population of 42.
+There are several buildings on the island, with one large house used by the owner and a number of smaller, permanently occupied houses for the staff.
 A small area of the island is cultivated for personal consumption of the residents.

 The small village is on the north coast.

 Flora & Fauna

 Much of the island area is covered by vegetation.
 The tree tops reach heights of 27 m.
 The vegetation is dominated by the native coconut palm (Cocos nucifera), and introduced horsetail beefwood (Casuarina equisetifolia) trees.

 In 1965, five Seychelles fody (Foudia sechellarum) birds from Cousin Island were introduced to D'Arros and they have since increased to a population of a few hundred.

+The Save Our Seas Foundation D'Arros Research Centre mainly undertakes research on sharks, rays and turtles year-round but the centre also hosts visiting research groups and university students.